-After you have been certified, you officially become an (ISC)² member.
+After being certified, you officially become an (ISC)² member.
 This opens you up to a large global community of more than 138,000 certified cybersecurity professionals.
 As of Jan.
 1, 2021, the total number of CCSP holders is 8,776.

-This article has covered the things you need to know as you embark on your journey to become CCSP-certified.
-We have also discussed the necessary requirements that must be achieved before beginning.
+This article has covered what you need to know as you embark on your journey to become CCSP-certified.
+We have also discussed the requirements that must be achieved before beginning.

 One of the most important things to always remember is to first get your background check done before scheduling your exam.
-Remember also to discover which study method works for you and put in the right effort, and you will pass and receive your credential.
+Remember to discover which study method works for you, put in the right effort, pass and receive your credential.

 CCSP Experience Requirements, (ISC)²